Intro to Web Scraping Using Selenium Grid

 Is Concurrent Web Scraping using Selenium Grid possible?

-Yes, Selenium Grid runs all of its worker in parallel though Selenium client doesn't support asynchronous Python.
-However, using python threads or subprocesses we can run multiple scrapers concurrently.
+Yes, it's possible to integrate Selenium Grid for parallel execution, but it's not possible to execute the Selenium client asynchronously in Python.
+However, using Python threads or subprocesses, we can run multiple scrapers concurrently.
 For more see scraping using multiple processors.

 What is the difference between Playwright, Selenium Web Driver and Selenium Grid?